scuzzydude/asimov/asimov.md

 In 2000, when Saint Fanning unified the world in peace by blessing broke-ass twentysomethings with free music through his invention of the file sharing program, Napster, he ran head-first into a brick wall of corporate resistance.
 Music labels didn't yet understand a broadband digital world and were terrified of losing the \$10 they were getting for their shrink-wrapped pieces of plastic property.

-It wasn't NSYNC, Brittney Spears or Celine Dion who was chosen by the corporate overlords as a champion, but Lars Ulrich, the drummer for Metallica.
+It wasn't NSYNC, Britney Spears or Celine Dion who was chosen by the corporate overlords as a champion, but Lars Ulrich, the drummer for Metallica.
 Yes, the hard rocking anti-heroes of the working man who gave us *Master of Puppets* were just corporate shills.
 Lars was under the mistaken impression that the way to measure a musician's value is by how much property they can accumulate.

 Twenty years later, I pay \$10 a month to stream whatever I want.
 This includes Metallica, when I'm the mood for some corporate rock.
 Lars Ulrich is still filthy rich.
 The music didn't die.